barvian/thesis/paper.md

 ### Ideation

-Truthfully, the only thing I knew when starting this thesis was that I wanted to develop an iPhone application.
-From here, however, the topic came quite naturally.
-Anxiety is a personal issue to me; I've certainly experienced it myself and have learned a great deal while trying to treat it through self-help and other methods (with varying degrees of success).
+Anxiety is a personal issue to me; I've certainly experienced it myself and have learned a great deal trying to treat it through self-help and other methods (with varying degrees of success).
 I knew from firsthand experience how helpful some computer-based applications could be in treating this disorder, so this project felt like an incredible opportunity to create a similar tool to (hopefully) assist others in their own recovery process.
-It had a far greater sense of meaning to me than any of the other ideas I considered at the time, and as soon as I began researching I felt confident I had made the right choice.

 #### Core features

 In brainstorming this application it was important to create a list of essential functions users would need from a guided anxiety recovery process.
 Based primarily on the background research from the previous section, three core features were decided upon:

 1. ##### GAD Reading materials
 This feature was guided more by my own experience coping with anxiety than any of the studies I'd read during my background research.
 I've found it incredibly helpful to read objective, somewhat scientific explanations of anxiety and its symptoms; it offers the chance to step back from the unpleasant feelings associated with the disorder and gain a clearer understanding of their origin, which sometimes makes them disappear entirely.
-Moreover, I felt any application that would attempt to guide users through an anxiety recovery process would warrant at least a vague description of the actual disorder itself.
+Moreover, any application that would attempt to guide users through an anxiety recovery process would warrant at least a vague description of the actual disorder itself.
 This would hopefully instill a sense of confidence in the user about the application's approach to recovery, and make them more likely to continue using it.
 1. ##### Immediate symptom relief
 This feature was self-explanatory; any application claiming to help users recover from anxiety should be expected to alleviate anxious symptoms, including shortness of breath, intense agitation and confusion, and the others mentioned in the background section.
-Fortunately, studies on CBT offer a wealth of relaxation techniques, so my job at this point was simply to decide which ones could most benefit from an interactive user experience, then realistically determine how many I would be able to develop within my timeframe.
-I eventually settled on the following exercises:
+Fortunately, studies on CBT offer a wealth of relaxation techniques, so most of the work here was to decide which ones could most benefit from an interactive user experience, then realistically determine how many could be developed within the timeframe.
+The following exercises were eventually selected:
  * Deep breathing
  * Calming scene (i.e. a video/image of a peaceful landscape)
  * Guided meditation
  * Coping statements
 These will be covered in greater depth in a later section.
 1. ##### Long-term shift towards positivity
-Since the previous feature covered the CBT aspect of anxiety recovery, I knew I wanted to include a Positive Psychology aspect into the application as well.
-Again, much of the research literature seemed to agree that the most helpful technique for creating such a shift is to keep a daily journal of positive events, no matter how trivial.
-I felt this could easily be incorporated into my application.
+Equally important to this application as the previous CBT-related features is a Positive Psychology aspect to prevent relapses during the recovery process.
+Much of the research literature seems to agree that the most helpful technique for creating such a shift is to keep a daily journal of positive events, no matter how trivial.
+It was decided that such a journal would be integrated into this application.

 Normally, such a list might be subject to change as design and development of the application progresses; features could be deemed unnecessary or priorities could shift to include new ones.
-With my extremely limited timeframe, however, I knew I wouldn't want to deal with a growing feature set in the later stages of development, and I felt having such a short list would keep me focused on the most important aspects of the application at all times.
-As soon as I felt confident in these features, then, I immediately moved on to the visual design phase.
+Given the extremely limited timeframe, however, a growing feature set in the later stages of development would be undesirable, and a short list could better encourage focus on the most important aspects of the application at all times.
+As such, this list was considered final and not subject to change throughout the rest of the process.

 ### Design

-I expected much of the design phase of this application would inevitably overlap with the development phase, as I'd be managing both aspects myself and wouldn't have to rely on a linear process as much as, say, two separate teams dedicated to each task would.
-That being said, I did make it a point to perform a few design-related steps before writing any code, as I felt they'd help me better focus during both phases.
+Much of the design phase of this application inevitably overlapped with the development phase, as there was only one designer/developer so a linear process wasn't as important as it would be to, say, two separate teams dedicated to each task.
+Either way, some design-related steps were performed before writing any code to better encourage focus during both phases.

 #### Goals

-Before I began considering layout, color palettes, interactions, or any specific detail of the application's visual design, I solidified a few goals to keep in mind over the duration of the design process.
+Before layout, color palettes, interactions, or any specific detail of the application's visual design were considered, a few goals were solidified to keep in mind over the duration of the design process.

 1. ##### Be easy to use
-This goal may sound trivial, but I felt it was necessary to keep in mind considering the target audience for the application.
-I never wanted to find myself designing something obtuse, or anything that would add an unnecessary burden to the user's experience.
-If the user was already in an unpleasant or agitated mental state, a likely possibility given the nature of the disorder, I did not want this application to exacerbate it.
+This goal may sound trivial, but undoubtedly necessary to keep in mind considering the target audience for the application.
+The design of this application should never be obtuse, or present an unnecessary burden to the user's experience.
+If the user is already in an unpleasant or agitated mental state, a likely possibility given the nature of the disorder, this application should not exacerbate it.
-1. ##### Cover the essential aspects of anxiety recovery Though I wanted to keep the feature set of this application to a bare minimum, I did feel it was important that I provided as complete a self-help anxiety recovery program as possible within my time frame.
-I thought it would be ideal if the application could confidently stand on its own as a starting point for relapse-free anxiety treatment, yet easily allow for the possibility of extending it through more specific applications, such as [Headspace](https://www.headspace.com) or [Calm](http://calm.com) for a more comprehensive meditation practice.
+1. ##### Cover the essential aspects of anxiety recovery Though the feature set of this application was kept to a bare minimum, it is important that users are provided as complete a self-help anxiety recovery program as possible within the time frame.
+Ideally, the application could confidently stand on its own as a starting point for relapse-free anxiety treatment, yet easily allow for the possibility of extending it through more specific applications, such as [Headspace](https://www.headspace.com) or [Calm](http://calm.com) for a more comprehensive meditation practice.
 1. ##### Be unobtrusive yet involved
-I felt this was the most important balancing act I'd have to perform when designing the application.
-On the one hand, I can speak anecdotally about the importance of consistency when attempting to overcome anxious symptoms; it's easy to "forget" to practice relaxation techniques when everything feels like it's going smoothly, though repetition seems to be a key aspect of long-term anxiety recovery.
-On the other hand, I didn't want users to start perceiving the application as an annoyance more than an aid, so I wanted to be mindful of this distinction as much as possible.
+This felt like the most important balancing act to perform when designing the application.
+From personal experience, consistency is clearly important when attempting to overcome anxious symptoms; it's easy to "forget" to practice relaxation techniques when everything feels like it's going smoothly, though repetition seems to be a key aspect of long-term anxiety recovery.
+On the other hand, users shouldn't start perceiving the application as an annoyance more than an aid, so being mindful of this distinction as much as possible seemed paramount.

-After I wrote these down I felt I had a clear enough guide to begin laying out the application.
+These finalized goals provided a clear enough guide to begin laying out the application.

 #### User Personas

-As an additional aid in the design process I created {{ site.data.personas | size }} personas as representations of my target audience.
-Considering I lacked quantitative user research or any sort of analytics that usually serve as reference points for such an exercise, I used my research of GAD symptoms and recurring personality traits as guidelines instead:
+As an additional aid in the design process, {{ site.data.personas | size }} personas were created as representations of the application's target audience.
+Considering this project lacked quantitative user research or any sort of analytics that usually serve as reference points for such an exercise, research of GAD symptoms and recurring personality traits were used as guidelines instead:

 <ul class="o-block-list o-box">
 	{% for persona in site.data.personas %}